 Institution / School Validation

-The AA School achieved the Quality Assurance Agency (QAA) Review for Educational Oversight with full confidence in 2012, plus successful QAA Annual Reports in 2013 and 2014, and maintains Highly Trusted Sponsor status with the Home Office / UK Visas and Immigration (UKVI).
+The AA School achieved the Quality Assurance Agency (QAA) Review for Educational Oversight with full confidence in 2012, plus successful QAA Annual Reports in 2013, 2014 and 2015, and maintains Highly Trusted Sponsor status with the Home Office/UK Visas and Immigration (UKVI).

 The AA is an Approved Institution and Affiliated Research Centre of the Open University (OU), UK.
 All taught graduate courses at the AA are validated by The OU.
 The OU is the awarding body for research degrees at the AA.

 You are required to meet the minimum academic and reference requirements outlined below for your desired programme.
-Overseas applicants must also meet the English language qualifications requirement.
+Overseas applicants must also meet the English language qualifications requirements outlined below.

 Minimum Academic Requirements